-- 220. Conditions 221 to 223 apply to all Northport port operations from Practical Completion of the reclamation. - 221.
+- 186-220.
+Conditions 221 to 223 apply to all Northport port operations from Practical Completion of the reclamation. - 187.221.
 An Air Quality Management Plan (AQMP) must be prepared and submitted to the Council for certification.
 The objective of the AQMP is to detail dust management procedures that will be implemented by the consent holder to minimise discharges of dust from port operations and to ensure that effects are in accordance with the assessments accompanying the resource consent applications.
-The plan must include guidelines to control dust associated with the handling of bulk material and stockpiles, including regarding the following: - (a) Use of appropriate equipment when transferring material, such as hoppers. - (b) The use of covers. - (c) Limiting drop heights. - (d) Undertaking work in favourable wind conditions. - (e) Having a method available to apply water to dampen material when required and as appropriate. - (f) The regular sweeping of sealed surfaces. - (g) Restrictions on activities during strong winds. - (h) Limitations on the height of stockpiles. - (i) Installation of wind breaks. - (j) Minimising vehicle speeds to 20km/h on unsealed surfaces.
+The plan must include guidelines to control dust associated with the handling of bulk material and stockpiles, including regarding the following: - a.(a) Use of appropriate equipment when transferring material, such as hoppers. - b.(b) The use of covers. - €-(c) Limiting drop heights. - d.(d) Undertaking work in favourable wind conditions. - e-(e) Having a method available to apply water to dampen material when required and as appropriate. - f.(f) The regular sweeping of sealed surfaces. - g-(g) Restrictions on activities during strong winds.